Equal treatment (rules prohibiting discrimination in the workplace)

-Employees working for employers who generally have more than 200 employees are entitled to know the criteria under which they are paid.
+Employees working for employers that generally have more than 200 employees are entitled to know the criteria under which they are paid.
 The right to information covers:

-Private employers who generally have more than 500 employees are encouraged to take responsibility for carrying out operational procedures that are regulated with binding effect to verify and establish equal pay.
+Private-sector employers that generally have more than 500 employees are encouraged to implement binding operational checks and procedures to ensure equal pay.

-This is done with the involvement of business interest groups and information from employees.
+This is done with the involvement of business advocacy groups and awareness-raising among employees.

-The Act imposes a reporting obligation on equal treatment and equal pay of men and women for employers who generally have more than 500 employees if they have annual reporting obligations under the Commercial Code.
+The Act imposes a reporting obligation regarding the equal treatment and equal pay of women and men for employers that generally have more than 500 employees and are required to file annual reports under the Commercial Code.

 Companies must report regularly on:

-- measures to establish equal pay, for example through the application of pay rules and work evaluation procedures.
+- measures to ensure equal pay, for example through the application of pay rules and work evaluation procedures.

-The reports are to be published in the Federal Gazette as an annex to the annual report.
+The reports must be published in the Federal Gazette as an annex to the annual report.

 Federal Ministry for Family Affairs, Senior Citizens, Women and Youth